Dronning Juliana Maria (1752 DAC ship)

 Dronning Juliana Maria was a Chinaman of the Danish Asiatic Company, built in 1752.
 She sailed on six expeditions to Canton.
 She was later followed by two other DAC ships with the same name.
+Named after Juliana Maria of Brunswick-Wolfenbüttel.

 Construction

 Dronning Juliana Maria was built at the Danish Asiatic Company's own dockyard to a design by Anders Thuresen and Frederik Michael Krabbe.
 She was the 10th ship built at Asiatisk Plads.
 She was named for Queen Juliana Maria, Frederick V's second consort, whom he had just married.